h00kwurm/socketio/README.md

 Yeah, I know there are [two](https://github.com/googollee/go-socket.io) [other](https://github.com/oguzbilgic/socketio) options for socketio.
 Both are backed by websockets provided by [code.google.com](https://code.google.com/p/go/).
 This is backed by [gorilla websockets](https://github.com/gorilla/websocket).
 Thank you [gorilla](https://github.com/gorilla).

+If it wasn't clear by now, this only supports websockets.
+Maybe you're thinking to yourself, why socketio if it always uses just websockets.
+Because reasons.
+That's why.

 ## Example: